Kiril Despodov: Sturm Graz (loan)

 On 2 September 2019, Despodov was loaned to Sturm Graz for the 2019–20 season.

 Ludogorets Razgrad

 On 5 October 2020, Cagliari announced that Despodov would be loaned to Ludogorets Razgrad with an option to buy.
 The deal would see him remain at the club for the duration of the 2020–21 campaign.

 On 19 June 2021, Ludogorets announced that he had signed permanently with the club.
 On 12 March 2023, Despodov scored his first hat-trick for Ludogorets in a 3–2 home win over Cherno More in a league match.

+PAOK

+On 4 September 2023, Super League Greece club PAOK announced the signing of Despodov on a four-year contract, for a reported fee of €3 million.
+On 28th January 2024, he scored a brace in a home match against Panathinaikos, securing a 2–1 win.

 International career

 On 7 February 2015, Despodov made his first appearance for Bulgaria, in a goalless draw with Romania in a non-official friendly match, coming on as a late substitute for Stanislav Manolev.
 He was also called up in March 2017, for a 2018 World Cup qualifier against the Netherlands, but remained on the bench.
 Despodov finally made his complete debut for Bulgaria on 23 March 2018 in a friendly match against Bosnia and Herzegovina, replacing Spas Delev shortly after the one hour mark.

 On 13 October 2018, he scored his first goal for the national team in a 2–1 home win against Cyprus, in a match for the 2018–19 UEFA Nations League.
 His second goal came in a 2022 FIFA World Cup qualification against Switzerland national football team.
 On 29 March 2022, Despodov opened the scoring in the friendly match against Croatia, but was dismissed from the field almost immediately after that due to receiving a second yellow card for taking off his shirt as part of his goal celebration.